skip navigation

 It’s Time to Sharpen those Budget Skills

-In a recent AWC survey, public officials identified budget topics as their second most important area of interest (after economic development).
-This article explores the survey results more deeply and sees how they align ewith the efforts of organizations like MRSC and AWC to help you create your best budget.
+In a recent AWC survey, officials identified budgeting as their second most important area of interest after economic development.
+Let's explore the survey results and see how they align with the efforts of organizations like MRSC and AWC to help you create your best budget.

 Read more